Prorogation in the United Kingdom

 In United Kingdom constitutional law, prorogation is an act usually used to mark the end of a parliamentary session.
 Part of the royal prerogative, it is the name given to the period between the end of a session of the UK Parliament and the State Opening of Parliament that begins the next session.
 The average length of prorogation since 2000 (i.e. calendar days between the date of a new session and prorogation of the previous Session) is approximately 18 days.
 The parliamentary session may also be prorogued before Parliament is dissolved.
 The power to prorogue Parliament belongs to the monarch, on the advice of the Privy Council.
 Like all prerogative powers, it is not left to the personal discretion of the monarch but is to be exercised, on the advice of the prime minister, according to law.
-Almost all Bills that have not been enacted before dissolution are lost.

 Procedure and recall

+Prorogation is the period between the end of a parliamentary session of Parliament and the beginning of a new session (which begins with the State Opening of Parliament).
 By current practice, Parliament is prorogued by commissioners acting in the sovereign's name.
 Parliament is always prorogued to a definite day.
 Parliament, while prorogued, can be recalled by proclamation in accordance with the Meeting of Parliament Act 1797 and the Civil Contingencies Act 2004.
 The parliamentary procedure for prorogation begins in the House of Lords, and is followed by a procedure in the House of Commons.

+Effect on pending legislation

+Bills that have not been enacted (i.e., have not yet received royal assent) before prorogation are lost, unless agreed to be carried over.
+A "carry-over motion" may be tabled (i.e., introduced) by a government minister; the motion, if passed, allows the government bill to be carried over to the new session for a period of 12 months from its first reading in the Commons.
+A bill may not be carried over twice.